Riding My First Bikepacking Endurance Race

 Riding next to a friendly k-9 for 2 miles.

-Hornets’ nests, snakes, and the shooting range.
+Hornets’ nests, trail snakes, and having a close call at the shooting range.

-River crossings and blisters.
+River crossings and duct tape covered blisters.

-Beautiful scenery and single track.
+Beautiful valley scenery and grassy filled single track.

 The Pinhoti trail will always have a special place in my heart.